 Cycling in Ljubljana

-The historical city centre is really small and you can do all of it by foot.
+The historic city centre is really small and you can do all of it on foot.
 If you want to explore different parts of the city, we recommend renting a bicycle, as the city is practically flat and full of cycleways.

 Public transport in Ljubljana

 If you are in the centre, tired or want a ride, you can call the number you see in one of the electric minibus going around known as Kavalir, or “gentleman”.
 They are the only authorised vehicle to go around the city centre and can take you, or anybody, wherever they need.
 This is a project of the mayor to help mainly the elderly when they are doing their food shopping or walking around the town.
 How thoughtful!

 If you are in Italy and want to visit Ljubljana, you have to head first to Trieste, at the Slovenian border, and then take one of the trains to the Slovenian capital.
 You can check the timetable for trains within Italy – for instance from Venice to Trieste – at Trenitalia’s website.
 The route from Trieste to Ljubljana is made by Bahn company.